TWTRCAUTIOUS

 Deep Analysis

-Twitter’s debt-to-equity ratio of 1.13x means the company has $1.13 of debt for every $1 of shareholder equity, indicating it relies heavily on borrowed funds rather than owner investment.
+Twitter’s current Debt-to-Equity Ratio of 1.13x means the company uses $1.13 in debt for every $1.00 of shareholder equity, indicating a moderate reliance on borrowing to fund operations.

 Frequently Asked Questions